jgm/pandoc/doc/faqs.md

 Or, you can produce PDFs via HTML and `wkhtmltopdf`, or via groff ms and `pdfroff`.
-(These don't produce as nice topography as TeX, particularly when it comes to math, but they may be fine for many purposes.)
+(These don't produce as nice typography as TeX, particularly when it comes to math, but they may be fine for many purposes.)